palaniappanramiah/Quiz/README.md

 Create Quiz

 The project allows the admin to create the quiz and the user to attend the quiz.
-The functionalities are yet to be completed.
+The basic functionalities are completed.